wunderwuzzi23/blog/content/posts/2024/lack-of-isolation-gpts-code-interpreter.md

 * Users should not upload or create sensitive files that they do not want to have leaked.
 * Use third party GPTs (or prompts) with care, especially if they have Code Interpreter enabled.
-* Disable Code Interpreter when building private GPTs with private knowledge files (as they will be accessible to other GPTs, and **other GPTs might influence your GPT by writing files** to Code Interpreter)
+* Disable Code Interpreter in private GPTs with private knowledge files (as they will be accessible to other GPTs, and **other GPTs might influence your GPT by writing files**) -> This seems to be one change OpenAI made so far, when creating a new GPT Code Interpreter is off by default.
-* Consider using [OpenAI's Classic GPT](https://chat.openai.com/g/g-YyyyMT9XH-chatgpt-classic) (without Code Interpreter) if the functionality is not needed.
+* Consider [OpenAI's Classic GPT](https://chat.openai.com/g/g-YyyyMT9XH-chatgpt-classic) (without Code Interpreter) if the functionality is not needed.
 * Users could also delete uploaded files manually via Code Interpreter when tasks are completed.

 To OpenAI the following recommendations were provided in November: